-Conspiracy theories hang over a Trump-loving county’s plans to buy Dominion voting machines
+Uproar over Dominion voting machines in one Ohio county shows Trump’s falsehoods linger

 A former Trump campaign strategist’s video urging people to “warn” Stark County authorities against moving ahead just fueled a new round of complaints, Matthews said, many of them from out of state.

-Trump has left office, but the election conspiracy theories he fomented still hold sway nationwide, weeks after rioters stormed the U.S. Capitol over his false claims to victory.
+Trump has left office, but the baseless election fraud theories that he fomented still hold sway nationwide, weeks after rioters stormed the U.S. Capitol over his false claims to victory.
 The situation in Stark County is a testament to how viral claims repeatedly debunked by courts and authorities have persisted, hanging over local decision-making and saddling officials with the daunting task of somehow rebuilding public trust.
-The fallout could have implications for Dominion’s multibillion-dollar lawsuits against Trump allies, as the company seeks to hold them accountable and show that their accusations have damaged its business.
+The fallout could have implications for Dominion’s multibillion-dollar lawsuits against Trump allies, as the company seeks to hold them accountable and show their accusations have damaged its business.

 Matthews lamented commissioners’ focus on “clearly debunked” claims.

 “We do believe in the need of the citizens to trust the process,” Matthews, a 63-year-old resident of North Canton, said in an interview.
 “Because the alternatives are a breakdown, a societal breakdown and disregard for the rule of law.
-And I think that this past year gave us a few glimpses into that future. ”
+And I think that this past year gave us a few glimpses into that future.”

 But for Matthews, the solution is for elected officials nationwide to firmly move on.
 He said he does not know how the commissioners “could hang on to these stories — unless it’s just a lack of political will to stand up to the disinformation.”